Improvements on dimension growth results and effective Hilbert's irreducibility theorem: Affine dimension growth

 instead of (\ref{eq:sumg}).
 The proposition is now fully proved. \end{proof}

 \begin{remark} Let $f \in \ZZ[x_1,x_2,x_3]$ be a polynomial of degree $d \ge 3$.
-If the surface defined in $\mathbb{P}^3$ by the homogenization of $f$ is smooth (it is sufficient to require that both $f$ and $f_d$ define smooth varieties), there can be at most $cd^2$ lines lying on $X$, where $c$ is a universal constant (see~\cite{Se43,BS07}).
+If the surface defined in $\mathbb{P}^3$ by the homogenization of $f$ is smooth, then there can be at most $cd^2$ lines lying on $X$, where $c$ is a universal constant (see~\cite{Se43,BS07}).
 One therefore gets an improved bound of $cd^2 B$ in Proposition \ref{prop1:Brow-Heath-Salb} under that assumption. \end{remark}

 We can now prove \Cref{prop:0.4strong}.